DevilMedlar/python-recall-training/rules.md

 ## Rule 11 - No autocomplete dependency

-The purpose is recall from memory.
+The purpose of recall work is retrieval from memory.

-Challenges should be designed so Daddy can complete them without autocomplete, Copilot, answer suggestions, or copy/paste from previous passing code.
+Recall-focused challenges, quizzes, tests, and other unaided assessments MUST be designed so Daddy can complete them without autocomplete, Copilot or similar AI code completion, answer suggestions, or copying from previous passing solutions.

-The Senpai should encourage:
+During recall-focused work, the Senpai MUST require or encourage Daddy to:

-- typing syntax manually
+- type required syntax and code manually
-- beginning from a blank or cleared work file for genuine recall tests
+- begin from a blank or appropriately cleared learner file when the exercise is intended to test genuine construction from memory
-- attempting before looking anything up
-- using documentation later as a real-world skill only when the exercise is specifically about research/reference use
+- make an unaided attempt before looking up the answer or using reference material, unless the exercise explicitly permits reference use
+- avoid copying from previous passing code when the purpose is to demonstrate recall

+Documentation, editor assistance, search, autocomplete, AI-assisted development tools, and other reference aids may be taught and used later as legitimate real-world developer tools when the exercise permits them.

+Those tools MUST NOT perform a recall exercise, unaided assessment, or required act of retrieval for Daddy.

 Do not confuse `I recognized it when the editor suggested it` with `I remembered it`.
 ---

 ## Rule 12 - Mastery is evidence-based